prithwiraj06/Angular-Complete-ReactiveForms-And-Moduler-Programming/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.7.

+## Description
+In this project i have used reactive forms and the modules are preloaded using custom preloading service

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.